npeskoe/fcs-thumbnail-kit/blob/main/TERMS.md

-# FCS Fans Uploader — Privacy Policy
+# FCS Fans Uploader — Terms of Service

 _Last updated: August 25, 2026_

-FCS Fans Uploader ("the Tool") is a private, single-user program written and operated by the owner of the FCS Fans YouTube channel ("I", "me").
-It exists for one purpose: to publish my own finished videos from my own Google Drive folder to my own YouTube channel.
-It has no other users, no website login, and no public interface.
+FCS Fans Uploader ("the Tool") is a private, single-user program that uploads the operator's own videos from the operator's Google Drive to the operator's YouTube channel.
+It is not offered to the public, is not sold, and has no accounts or users other than its operator.

-## What the Tool accesses

-The Tool uses Google APIs, including YouTube API Services, after I sign in with my own Google Account and grant it permission.
-It accesses:

-- **Google Drive:** the contents of one folder that I designate.
-It reads video files from that folder and moves each one into an "Uploaded" subfolder after a successful upload.
-- **YouTube:** my own channel, to upload videos (`videos.insert`), set their thumbnails (`thumbnails.set`), and add them to a playlist (`playlistItems.insert`).

-It does not access any other person's Google Account, Drive, or YouTube data, and it does not collect information about viewers of the channel.

-## How the data is used and stored

-- Video files are downloaded to a server I control only for the time it takes to upload them to YouTube, then deleted from that server.
-- The Google sign-in token is stored on that server so the Tool can run unattended.
-It is not shared with anyone.
-- The Tool keeps a small log of the videos it has uploaded (file name, video title, YouTube link, date) so it does not upload the same file twice.
-- No data is sold, shared with third parties, used for advertising, or used to build profiles.
-No analytics or tracking of any kind is performed.

-## YouTube API Services
+1. **Scope.** The Tool is provided for the operator's personal use only.
+Anyone who runs a copy of the source code does so on their own Google Account and YouTube channel, under their own responsibility.

-The Tool uses YouTube API Services.
-By using it I agree to be bound by the [YouTube Terms of Service](https://www.youtube.com/t/terms).
-Google's handling of data is described in the [Google Privacy Policy](https://policies.google.com/privacy).
+2. **YouTube API Services.** The Tool uses YouTube API Services.
+Its operator agrees to be bound by the [YouTube Terms of Service](https://www.youtube.com/t/terms) and acknowledges the [Google Privacy Policy](https://policies.google.com/privacy).
+Use of the Tool is also subject to the [YouTube API Services Terms of Service](https://developers.google.com/youtube/terms/api-services-terms-of-service) and the [Developer Policies](https://developers.google.com/youtube/terms/developer-policies).

-The Tool's use of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

-## Revoking access

-Access granted to the Tool can be revoked at any time from the Google Account permissions page at <https://myaccount.google.com/permissions>.
-Revoking access stops the Tool immediately; deleting the token file on the server has the same effect.
-Stored upload logs can be deleted at any time.

-## Contact

-Questions about this policy: npeskoe@gmail.com
+3. **Content.** Only content the operator has the right to publish may be uploaded with the Tool.
+The operator is solely responsible for the videos, titles, descriptions, tags, and thumbnails it publishes.
+4. **Privacy.** Data handling is described in the [Privacy Policy](./PRIVACY.md).
+Access can be revoked at any time at <https://myaccount.google.com/permissions>.
+5. **No warranty.** The Tool is provided "as is", without warranty of any kind.
+The operator uses it at their own risk.
+6. **Changes.** These terms may be updated by editing this file; the date above reflects the latest revision.

+Contact: nick@peskoetechnologies.com